 - The cleaning system uses very little electricity, which saves money and helps prevent global warming

 - The system avoids dumping large quantities of humidity into the work environment, which water cleaning systems do continually

-- The vapors enhance the cleaning results, easily getting into tight spaces and tiny stand-offs
+- The vapors enhance the cleaning results, easily getting into tight spaces and under tiny stand-offs

-- The roiling, bubbling action of the boiling solvent “scrubs” the parts being cleaned very thoroughly but very gently, without ultrasonics
+- The roiling, bubbling action of the boiling cleaning fluid “scrubs” the parts being cleaned very thoroughly but very gently, without ultrasonics

 - The low temperatures enhance worker safety

 - The cleaning systems are substantially smaller than aqueous cleaning systems, without the complex recycling/reverse osmosis filtration systems, which also save money